Rab (G-protein): Choroideremia

 Choroideremia is caused by a loss-of-function mutation in the CHM gene which codes for Rab escort protein (REP-1).
 REP-1 and REP-2 (a REP-1 like protein) both help with the prenylation and transport of Rab proteins.
 Rab27 has been found to preferentially depend on REP-1 for prenylation, which could be the underlying cause of choroideremia.

 Intellectual disability

-Mutations in the GDI1 gene have been shown to lead to X-linked nonspecific intellectual disability.
+Mutations in the GDI1 gene, which encodes a guanosine nucleotide dissociation inhibitor, have been shown to lead to X-linked nonspecific intellectual disability.
 In a study done on mice, carriers for a deletion of the GDI1 gene have shown marked abnormalities in short-term memory formation and social interaction patterns.
 It is noted that the social and behavioral patterns exhibited in mice that are carriers of the GDI1 protein are similar to those observed in humans with the same deletion.
 The loss of the GDI1 gene has been shown through brain extracts of the mutant mice to lead to the accumulation of the Rab4 and Rab5 proteins, thus inhibiting their function.